 Are Domestic Furniture Companies able to meet the needs of Chinese consumers?

 Due to the extreme development in the furniture market of China, the top ten Chinese companies are not enough to meet the demand of Chinese consumers.
 These companies just account for around 3% of the production value.
-Even if the market is saturated in the first-tier cities, there is huge growth potential in second and third-tier cities.
+Even if the market is saturated in first-tier cities, there is huge growth potential in second and third-tier cities.

 Market Competition: a Highly Competitive Market